RomeCore/RCParsing/README.md

 # Tutorials, docs and examples

-- [Tutorials](https://github.com/RomeCore/RCParsing/blob/main/docs_md/tutorials.md) - detailed tutorials, explaining features and mechanics of this library, highly recommended to read!
+- [Tutorials (old)](https://github.com/RomeCore/RCParsing/blob/main/docs_md/tutorials.md) - detailed tutorials in the Markdown file, explaining features and mechanics of this library, highly recommended to read!
+- [Tutorials](https://romecore.github.io/RCParsing/guide/) - the tutorial website, not completely migrated from the markdown version yet.

 # Simple examples